Gadgets and devices to use around the home

 A wheelchair might help you remain independent - either short term or longer term.
 Talk to your GP for initial advice.

-If you are already a wheelchair user, you can contact the AJM Healthcare wheelchair service direct.
-The service can provide reassessment, repair and maintenance, and advice.
+If you are already a wheelchair user, you can contact the NHS wheelchair service direct for reassessment, repair and maintenance, and advice.

 Your GP can also talk to you about a wide range of walking aids, such as frames, and physiotherapy.
 These can help you to remain independent and keep doing the things you enjoy.
 You can also buy mobility aids yourself.